 - A. Insufficient State Funds.
-In the event that sufficient state funds are not available in the Board of Governors Trust Fund to meet the pending requests for matching dollars, requests shall be placed in a queue to await the availability of state funds.
-Only requests with approved plans and for which the full requisite private gift has been received shall be placed in the queue. - B. Additional State Appropriations.
-Once additional state appropriations are made, and the funds are available in the trust fund, the allocation shall be used to fund as many of the professorships in the queue as possible. - C. Escrow.
-So long as requests for transfer of funds to match full private gifts exceed the total available dollars, no state funds shall be placed in escrow. - D. Priority for State Matching Funds.
-The date when the professorship was placed in the queue shall be the principal factor used to determine the order of transferring state matching funds from the Trust Fund to the institution.
-However, an effort shall be made to provide state matching funds each year for at least one distinguished professorship at each institution with an approved, fully-funded (by donor) plan in the queue.
-The UNC System Office will accept and consider special requests from an institution to alter the order of funding for their own professorship plans in the queue.
+In the event that sufficient state funds are not available in the Board of Governors Trust Fund to meet the pending requests for matching dollars, requests shall be placed in a queue to await the availability of State funds.
+Only requests with approved plans and for which the requisite private gift has been received shall be placed in the queue. - B. Additional State Appropriations.
+Once additional state appropriations are made, the allocation shall be used to fund as many of the professorships in the queue as possible. - C. Escrow.
+So long as requests for transfer of funds to match full private gifts exceed the total available dollars, no state funds shall be placed in escrow. - D. Priority for Full Private Funding.
+Priority shall be given to those professorships for which full private funding has been received.
+The date when the private funding was complete and the date when the professorship was placed in the queue shall be the principal factors used to determine the order of transferring state matching funds from the Trust Fund to the institution.
+An effort shall be made to fund some professorships at each level.